 \subsection{Individual evidence}

-The second desirable transparency property that we discuss here is the availability of individual evidence.
-Individual evidence is desirable for the simple reason that a general overview of a system may reveal issues with the system but showing flaws in the system is not always sufficient to show their impact on individuals.
-Population statistics, for example, can be used to show that a system discriminates against a subset of the population (based on location, gender, race, age, \dots) by disproportionately applying certain outcomes to that subset of the population.
-This can show that the system is flawed, but being part of the subset of the population that was disproportionately affected by a flaw in the system does not necessarily mean that one was affected.

-Individual evidence can be useful here, by showing the difference between the system's outcome for that individual and contrasting it with what should have been the outcome under a fair version of the system.
-This requires not only knowledge of the system's outcome for that individual, which usually will be known for the outcome to have any effect although this may not always be the case (e.g., for confidential processes), but also some form of ground truth for what the outcome could have been, which in general may be harder to obtain.
+Individual evidence is desirable for the simple reason that a general overview of a system may reveal issues with the system e.g., it is biased against certain attributes or has bugs, but fail to show their impact on individuals e.g., whether one was discriminated against or affected by a bug.
+This requires not only knowledge of the system's outcome for that individual, which usually will be known for the outcome to have any effect although this may not always be the case (e.g., for confidential processes) but also some form of ground truth for what the outcome could have been, which in general may be harder to obtain.

-For example, because of the coronavirus pandemic that caused in-person exams to be cancelled in 2020, A-level (i.e., secondary education) exam results in the UK were awarded through the use of an algorithm.
-This was quickly scrapped and replaced by teacher-predicted grades after it became apparent that many students had been unfairly affected by the use of the algorithm~\cite{bbc}.
-Information about the overall distribution of grades by the algorithm was enough to show serious flaws in the design and use of the algorithm, which assigned grades in part based on the historical performances of past students at each school, but for grades to be adjusted required the existence of teacher predicted grades that served as individual evidence for each student.
+For example, the covid-19 pandemic caused secondary education exams in the UK to be cancelled in 2020 and grades to be awarded based on an algorithm using results of past students as input.
+The population outcome was normal by design -- the distribution of grades matched historical distributions for each school -- but it meant that students who performed outside the historical norm could be awarded lower or higher grades than expected for the sake of preserving the historical grade distribution.
+Individual evidence in the form of teacher predicted-grades, however, made it possible to easily identify how students had been affected (e.g., a student with a high teacher-predicted grade being awarded a low grade) and the algorithmic marking scheme was quickly replaced with teacher-predicted grades~\cite{bbc}.